CoolerGit/DyslexiRead/README.md

 | 🇮🇳 தமிழ் (Tamil) | ⚠️ Limited (install voice) | ✅ Good | ✅ Good | ⚠️ Limited |

 > Tamil text is displayed in **Noto Sans Tamil** (OpenDyslexic does not cover the Tamil script).
 All other languages use OpenDyslexic.

-Full voice installation instructions for every device are in [`disclaimer.html`](./disclaimer.html).

 ---